 Special assessment requirements

-PLEASE NOTE: To pass this unit, you need to achieve an aggregate of 50% AND pass Exam 2
+PLEASE NOTE: To pass this unit, you need to achieve an aggregate of 50% AND pass Exams 1 or 2

 Non Conforming Submissions of Assessment Items

 Submissions that do not meet the specified content, format or other requirements will be penalised through a reduction in the grade.